gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 not finishing her sentence so as not to actually lie.

 Her mother nodded,
-the grief on her face making her look older than the tortoise's.
+the grief on her face making her look older than the tortoise.
 "Thank you, Maddy,"
 she said, her voice somehow steady.
-"Shaper, let me see you back to yours."
+"Commander, let me see you back to yours."

 Maddy and Gumption picked up an armload of cobblestones each and added them to the pile that the Ox brothers had already started.
 "We'll get those ones," Maddy said, pointing at the stones furthest from the pile.
-The ox grunted,
+The nearest ox grunted,
 not really listening.

-The two children fetched the stones Maddy had pointed at and then, with only a glance and a nod to each other, walked back as if to pick up some more and just kept walking.
+The two teenagers fetched the stones Maddy had pointed at and then, with only a glance and a nod to each other, walked back as if to pick up some more and just kept walking.
-It was a tactic they had used more than once to get out of picking potatoes, and as long as they acted as if they were supposed to be doing what they were doing, it seemed that grownups would mostly not notice exactly what that "what" was.
+It was a tactic they had used more than once to get out of picking potatoes, and as long as they acted as if they were doing something they were supposed to be doing, grownups would mostly not pay them any attention.

-Two minutes later they were in the small square where the black glass pillar stood.
+Two minutes later they were in the small square where the black recharging pillar stood.
 "Y'all should be home,"
 a passing bear said.

-"Yessir, headed that way," Gumption replied loudly.
+"Yessir, headed that way," Gumption replied obediently.
 He waited until the bear was out of earshot before whispering, "So where do we start?"

 "I dunno,"
 Maddy said despairingly.
-"I figured it might come here, but..."
-She sighed.
+The recharging pillar was the only place she could think the bot might go.
+Tears welled up in her eyes.
+She wiped them angrily on her sleeve.
 "This is hopeless.
 I'm never going to see Sindy again."
-Tears welled up in her eyes.
-She wiped them angrily on her sleeve.

 Gumption patted her shoulder awkwardly.
 "Don't say that.
 Maybe it went to the other one.
-It's only a bit away.
-Come on."
+It's not that far.
+I---I could walk with you if you want."
 Maddy sniffled,
 nodded,
 and fell into step beside him.